vonsch76/billingo-communication-wordpress/README.md

 Reply: 201 and receipt data when successful.
 4xx in case of error, details are in the body.

+Creating an invoice is usually 2 steps: a) you need to create a partner,then b) create an invoice with partner data.

 Check Billingo API v3 documentation for details.
 Mandatory fields, etc.

 Proto: GET, POST, PUT, DELETE